 Greetings, Respect, Teamwork, Initiative, Responsibility and Acknowledgement

-We have an exciting opportunity for a Matron to lead the team at The Portland Hospital
+We have an exciting opportunity for an Audiological Scientist in the Auditory Implant Department at The Portland Hospital.

 Duties & Responsibilities

 - Initial consultations for new cochlear implant candidates

 - Device consultations (Cochlear, Advanced Bionics and Med-el)